 Also spelled Windigo, Weetigo and Wetiko among others (depending on the language and region), the Wendigo is a human being turned into a cannibal monster in the belief systems of several Algonquian peoples.

 The causes of this transformation and the Wendigo's general appearance vary from region to region.
 Some lores have it that eating human flesh is what makes you turn into one, but in others you can become one just by coming across a Wendigo or by being possessed by the spirit of a Wendigo.
-Its most common description is a dreadfully skinny giant of ice devoid of lips and toes.
+Its most common description is a dreadfully skinny giant of ice devoid of lips and toes, or alternatively a hunchbacked creature with a deer's skull for a head.
 The more it devours, the larger it grows, and thus it can never find enough food to satisfy its hunger.
 In the mythologies of several Amerindian Nations, the Wendigo can revive if you don't destroy its body entirely, which may lead to Kill It with Fire.
 More info on the Other Wiki.

 A potent source of Nightmare Fuel.
 Not to be confused with the Bigfoot/Sasquatch, though some writers connect the two anyway.
 Also not to be confused with the Slender Manfilm of the same name.